How to Generate Leads in 6 Steps (+ Free Template)

 5. Measure Effectiveness

-As you execute tactics and initiate calls to action, measure the effectiveness of your strategies based on how many people respond to the call to action.
-There are many ways to measure effectiveness for all types of channels.
+The fifth step on how to generate sales leads is measuring the effectiveness of your efforts.
+As you execute tactics and initiate CTAs, measure the effectiveness of your strategies based on how many people respond to the CTA.
+There are many ways to measure effectiveness for all types of channels when generating new business leads.

 Below are some metrics to consider: